Skip to Main Content

 Biography:

-Born in 1948, Anne Deeley earned a B.A. in psychology and a M.A. in occupational psychology at the University of Kentucky before making her home in Atlanta, Georgia.
+Born in 1948, Anne Deeley Easterly earned a B.A. in psychology and a M.A. in occupational psychology at the University of Kentucky before making her home in Atlanta, Georgia.
 She has been a champion of women's rights both as an activist and a businesswoman.
-In 1971 Deeley was hired by the General Services Administration to be an Equal Opportunity Specialist and her job was to audit companies to ensure government contractors hired minorities and women.
-Deeley served as president of the Atlanta chapter of the Feminist Action Alliance, Inc., and as Steering Committee chairwoman in 1975.
+In 1971 Deeley Easterly was hired by the General Services Administration to be an Equal Opportunity Specialist and her job was to audit companies to ensure government contractors hired minorities and women.
+Anne served as president of the Atlanta chapter of the Feminist Action Alliance, Inc., and as Steering Committee chairwoman in 1975.
 As a partner of Deeley-Fenton & Associates, Inc., an Atlanta-based career consultant firm, she was a frequent speaker at regional and national conferences, meetings, and seminars.
 In 1983 she was selected as one of the Outstanding Young People of Atlanta.
-As of 2000, Deeley was owner of Deeley Trimble & Company.
+As of 2000, Deeley Easterly was the owner of Deeley Trimble & Company.
 She continues to volunteer for community organizations.

 Donner, Suzanne